| (VICUS.COM (23 March 2000) -- Complementary

 treatment, patients were requested to not receive any treatment for

+their muscle-tension headache for one month.
 No differences were reported between groups.
 Both groups showed a

 decrease in the severity, duration and frequency of their headaches.